rajbos/rajbos.github.io/_posts/2020-04-17-Azure-DevOps-update-release-variable-across-stages.md

 There is a new update for Azure DevOps on its way to make this even easier as noted by the Azure DevOps team [here](https://github.com/microsoft/azure-pipelines-tasks/issues/4743#issuecomment-614721900).
 You can see that the initial issues was created in 2017 and the solution is rolling out in 2020 😄.

 # Update for yaml pipelines
-After reading this blog post, Sebastian Schütze new about another way to fix this issue in a yaml pipeline: you have the option there to upload an artefact from the pipeline that can be downloaded in any subsequent stage/job.
+After reading this blog post, Sebastian Schütze knew about another way to fix this issue in a yaml pipeline: you have the option there to upload an artefact from the pipeline that can be downloaded in any subsequent stage/job.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just created a new blog post: Variables Cross Stage in Azure DevOps with YAML <a href="https://twitter.com/hashtag/AzureDevOps?src=hash&amp;ref_src=twsrc%5Etfw">#AzureDevOps</a> <a href="https://twitter.com/hashtag/DevOps?src=hash&amp;ref_src=twsrc%5Etfw">#DevOps</a> <a href="https://twitter.com/hashtag/AzurePipelines?src=hash&amp;ref_src=twsrc%5Etfw">#AzurePipelines</a> <a href="https://twitter.com/hashtag/AzureDevOps?src=hash&amp;ref_src=twsrc%5Etfw">#AzureDevOps</a> <a href="https://twitter.com/hashtag/Cross?src=hash&amp;ref_src=twsrc%5Etfw">#Cross</a>-Stage <a href="https://twitter.com/hashtag/Variables?src=hash&amp;ref_src=twsrc%5Etfw">#Variables</a> <a href="https://twitter.com/hashtag/YAML?src=hash&amp;ref_src=twsrc%5Etfw">#YAML</a> AzureDevOps AzureDevOps <a href="https://t.co/CI94l1K8yG">https://t.co/CI94l1K8yG</a></p>&mdash; Sebastian Schütze 🚀☁️ (@RazorSPoint) <a href="https://twitter.com/RazorSPoint/status/1251537984366743553?ref_src=twsrc%5Etfw">April 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>